ArcNgen/serverless-ai-pipeline/README.md

 ## Troubleshooting

-If your messages are not receiving replies, the two most important places to check are the Twilio logs and the Lambda function's CloudWatch logs.
+If you don't receive an SMS reply, follow these steps in order.

-### 1. Check Twilio Logs
+### Step 1: Check the Twilio Message Log

+This tells you if the connection from Twilio to your AWS application is working.

 1. In the Twilio Console, go to **Monitor -> Logs -> Messaging**.
-2. Click on the log for the incoming message.
+2. Click on the log for the incoming message you sent.
-3. Look at the **"Request Inspector"** to see the `HTTP Response` that Twilio received from your API Gateway.
-    *   **`502 Bad Gateway` or `5xx` errors:** This means your Lambda function is crashing.
-Proceed to check the CloudWatch logs.
+3. Look for any error messages.
+Common issues include:
     *   **`Timeout` error:** This means the Lambda function took too long to respond (longer than Twilio's 15-second limit).
-This often happens on the first "cold start".
-Try sending the message again.
-If it persists, check the CloudWatch logs for performance issues.
+This often happens on the first "cold start". **Try sending the message again**, as the second attempt on a "warm" function is much faster.
+    *   **`502 Bad Gateway` error:** This means your Lambda function received the request but crashed.
+Proceed to Step 2.
+    *   **XML Schema Warning:** If you see a warning about invalid XML, it means your Lambda function is not returning a correctly formatted TwiML response.
+Ensure the `body` of your function's return statement looks like `<Response><Message>Your text here</Message></Response>`.

-### 2. Check AWS CloudWatch Logs
+### Step 2: Check the AWS CloudWatch Logs

-This is the best way to see errors from the Lambda function itself.
+This is the best way to see the live output and errors from the Lambda function itself.

 1. In the AWS Console, navigate to **CloudWatch -> Logs -> Log groups**.
 2. Find the log group for your function (e.g., `/aws/lambda/sms-ai-assistant-AICompanionFunction-...`).
 3. Click on the most recent log stream.
 4. Look for any errors or `Traceback` messages.
-A common initial error is an `AccessDeniedException` from Bedrock, which means you need to enable model access in the Bedrock console.
+A common initial error is an **`AccessDeniedException`** from Bedrock.
+This means you must enable model access for your AWS account:
+    *   In the **Amazon Bedrock** console, go to **Model access** (at the bottom of the left menu).
+    *   Click **Manage model access**.
+    *   Check the box for **Anthropic** and submit the form with the use case details.
+You must wait for the status to become **"Access granted"**.

-### 3. Testing the Lambda Function Directly
+### Step 3: Test the Lambda Function Directly

 This test bypasses Twilio and API Gateway to confirm if your core AWS backend is working correctly.